gdewalters/garethdewalters-com/_staging/writing/gwenllian-walters/gwenllian-walters.md

 ## Possible later sighting

-A tantalizing clue appears in the 1891 census: a "G. Walters" working as a housemaid at the Thomas Arms Hotel, Mount Pleasant, Llanelli (a pub that still operates today).
+A tantalising clue appears in the 1891 census: a "G. Walters" working as a housemaid at the Thomas Arms Hotel, Mount Pleasant, Llanelli (a pub that still operates today).
 While this person listed their birthplace as Aberavon (10km from Margam), such discrepancies were common in Victorian record-keeping.

 ## Do you have information about Gwenllian?
 I'm particularly interested in: